rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 An ICE agent can implement this procedure in any way so long as it produces equivalent results to this procedure.

 An implementation may for instance pre-register mDNS hostnames by executing steps 3 to 5 and prepopulate an ICE agent accordingly.
 By doing so, only steps 1 and 2 of the above procedure will be executed at the time of gathering candidates.

 An implementation may also detect that mDNS is not supported by the available network interfaces.
 The ICE agent may skip step 3 and 4 and directly decide to not expose the host candidate.

 This procedure ensures that a mDNS name is used to replace only one IP address.
 Specifically an ICE agent using an interface with both IPv4 and IPv6 addresses MUST expose a different mDNS name for each address.

+Any server-reflexive candidates generated from a mDNS local candidate MUST have their raddr field set to 0.0.0.0 and their rport field set to 0.

 ICE Candidate Processing {#processing}
 ----------------------------